wiggick/POIUtility/README.md

 Template: [optional] If provided, this will read in and use an existing Excel file as the base for the new file (it does not affect the template, only copies it's data).

 Style: [optional] Sets default CSS styles for all cells in the document.

+CreateXLSX: [optional] boolean if true will create xlsx (default)

+EvaluateFormulas: [optional] (WORK IN PROGRESS) will evaluate formulas after creation/edit.
+Useful for working with templates with predefined formulas.

 __Note__: Name and File are optional, but ONE of them is required.